xtuml/bridgepoint/doc-bridgepoint/notes/10221_range2/10221_range2_ant.md

 is always necessary before assignment.
 There may exist situations where a variable is being assigned that has been previously constrained.
 It may be possible to optimize out range checks in some of these situations.
-As described above, type comparisons can be used to detertmine when range checking can be skipped.
+As described above, type comparisons can be used to determine when range checking can be skipped.

 5.2.1.2 Binary Operation